openSUSE/news-o-o/_posts/2007-08-09-people-of-opensuse-stephan-kulow.markdown

 #### Please introduce yourself!

-I was born 1976 in Wismar, a very nice city at the baltic sea - roughly in the middle between Rostock and LÃ¼beck.
-I went to a boarding school in Rostock for 4 years and after my military service at the beach of the baltic sea I went to study Medical Computer Science in LÃ¼beck.
-There I met the cutest girl of the world, adopted two parrots, moved with her to Erlangen, then later to FÃ¼rth and she agreed to marry me in 2005.
+I was born 1976 in Wismar, a very nice city at the baltic sea - roughly in the middle between Rostock and Lübeck.
+I went to a boarding school in Rostock for 4 years and after my military service at the beach of the baltic sea I went to study Medical Computer Science in Lübeck.
+There I met the cutest girl of the world, adopted two parrots, moved with her to Erlangen, then later to Fürth and she agreed to marry me in 2005.
 Right now we're waiting for our boy to arrive - which is planned to arrive at the same day 10.3 Beta1 is (not my plan).